heike/bulletxtrctr/README.md

 b2 <- read_bullet(urllist = hamby252demo[[2]])
 ```

-If instead we wanted to download the files into a folder named “data” in
+Instead, we could also download the files into a folder named “data” in
-our working directory, we would run this sequence of commands:
+our working directory.
+This is shown in the sequence of commands below:

 ``` r
 if (!dir.exists("README_files/data")) {